To take this month’s ECG Challenge Quiz, click below. Then scroll down to review the quiz discussion.

 Ventricle myocardium will receive no electrical signal.
 Flatline will follow, then death.

-Now to review the rhythms strips from the quiz (in order from “A” through “E”).
+Now to review the following ECG rhythms strips (in order from “A” through “E”).

 This is a benign rhythm and usually requires no treatment (unless hemodynamically indicated or patient is symptomatic).